niranjanbala/visioninfinityventures.studio/india/karnataka/bangalore/hsr/founder-persona/fractional-support/stage/mvp-stage/industry/saas-b2b/geography/hsr-only/10-phase-journey.md

-# 12-Phase Journey: Fractional Support Founder - Education MVP Stage (HSR Only)
+# 10-phase Journey: Fractional Support Founder - SaaS B2B MVP Stage (HSR Only)

 ## Overview
-This journey is designed for founders who have an MVP in education and prefer professional guidance while scaling their startup in HSR Layout.
+This journey is designed for founders who have an MVP in SaaS B2B and prefer professional guidance while scaling their startup in HSR Layout.
 The timeline is flexible - you set your own pace while we provide expert support.

 ## Journey Structure
 - **Total Phases**: 12
 - **Timeline**: Flexible (typically 4-8 months)
-- **Focus**: Education services for HSR market
+- **Focus**: SaaS B2B services for HSR market
 - **Support Level**: Professional guidance with founder execution
 - **Starting Point**: Existing MVP ready for market